NikolaiT/incolumitas/content/pages/about.md

 For that reason, I am writing this blog.

----

-*Nothing in life is as powerful as the beautiful first hour in the morning, after a well rested night, where the strong coffee your are sipping is starting to kick in and you just found the correct house/techno set and your hands start to hammer down letters appearing on a screen.*

 ## Education

 I am a computer science professional, having graduated with my **B.Sc. in Information Systems** in 2016 from the [University of Hamburg](https://www.uni-hamburg.de/) and with a **Master in Computer Science** from the [Humboldt University](http://hu-berlin.de) in 2019.